 Many choose this path of least resistance. www.fondationbeyeler.art redirects to the museum’s .com address, and yet they choose to use .ART in their advertising materials.
 Bank of America is marketing their art conservation projects through www.bofa.art, which redirects to a section on their main .com website dedicated to it.
 In this simple way the organisation is showing that this is not part of their com(mercial) activity, but rather something they do with a different motivation and reasoning.
 If you are a business organisation involved in charity, social or cultural activities, a .ART domain will be a simple marketing tool to bring attention to a different side of your business.

 There are many ways to play around with domain usage.
 Dastan Gallery in Tehran (Iran) not only purchased its .ART address, but also an additional address www.ardeshirmohassess.art, which is the name and surname combination of one of the most prominent Persian artists, whose works it features.
 The address simply redirects back to the main website, and yet it’s a way of honouring the artists and being able to focus the limelight on their work rather than on the whole collection, when needed.

 You don’t need to build a complicated professional website to be a part of .ART – just like you don’t need one to call yourself an artist.
-Work with what you already have: your profile pages on social and artistic networks, a section of your existing website, a simple landing page you can make in a few hours with a website builder.
+Work with what you already have: your profile pages on social, artistic and e-commerce networks, your WordPress blog, a section of your existing website, a simple landing page you can make in a few hours with a website builder.